 Beginning in 2004, I’ve had professional experience in the fields of urbanism, design, architecture, and construction.
 This includes a term as an Architectural Research Fellow with the nonprofit urban think tank Terreform ONE, researching, designing, and fabricating exhibition models and materials for the NYC Post Carbon City State project.
 With Woolley Morris Architects, I worked directly with the firm’s Design Principal on projects such as the NYS Office of Cultural Education, Collections Processing and Storage Facility in Albany, and the St. John’s Hospital neighborhood rehabilitation effort in Syracuse.
 With the concrete contractor Pacific Structures, I worked as an intern on the construction of a ten-acre, 1,500-unit mixed-use residential development in San Jose.

-I’ve been involved professionally in a diverse range of projects, across a wide range of scales and design disciplines: memorial objects, products, exhibitions, gardens, residences (single-family, multi-family, and condominium), senior living and assisted living facilities, dormitories, schools and government facilities, cultural spaces, cafés, auto dealerships, retail strips, master plans (residential, commercial, and academic), speculative urbanism, etc. I have experience in every phase of the architectural design process –– from preliminary research-analysis, site surveyance, conceptual design, and contract negotiation, to construction administration and project closeout –– on tens of millions of dollars of projects.
+I’ve been involved professionally in a diverse range of projects, across a wide range of scales and design disciplines: memorial artifacts, jewelry, everyday items, products, exhibitions and installations, gardens, housing (single-family, multi-family, and condominiums), senior living and assisted living facilities, dormitories, educational and governmental facilities, cultural spaces, cafés, auto dealerships, retail strips, master plans (residential, commercial, and academic), speculative urbanism, etc. I have experience in every phase of the architectural design process — from preliminary research-analysis, site surveyal, contract negotiation, and conceptual design, to construction administration and project closeout — on tens of millions of dollars of projects.

-My particular areas of focus include: transhumanism and posthumanism, paper architecture, agricultural and food-related architecture, exhibition and installation design, physical modeling, concrete construction, and digital fabrication.
+My particular areas of focus include: transhumanism and posthumanism, paper architecture, agricultural and food-related architecture, working class housing, exhibition and installation design, physical modeling, concrete construction, and digital fabrication.
 My research is focused on novel means of anthropomorphic form-making, fabrication, and materiality, using fundamentally human tools, methods, and sources.